Anupama Kundoo

-Biography
+Anupama Kundoo is an Indian architect academic, and researcher.
+Her practice and research focus on material experimentation, sustainable architecture, and low-cost, energy-efficient building technologies.

+Early life and education

+Kundoo was born on 24 April 1967 in Pune to Bengali parents who relocated from Dhaka to Bombay.
+Kundoo is a descendant of Hatkhola and Manikganj royal family via Peary Charan Sarkar and Maharaja Manik Ram Basu and also Dar Raj Kashmiri Zamindari via Judge and former Dewan of Mayurbhanj Mohini Mohan Dhar Esq. and Maharaja Virendra Mohan Dar.

 Anupama Kundoo studied architecture at the Sir J. J. College of Architecture, University of Bombay and received her degree in 1989.
 She was awarded the Vastu Shilpa Foundation Fellowship in 1996 for her thesis on "Urban Eco-Community: Design and Analysis for Sustainability".
 She was awarded her doctoral degree from Technische Universität Berlin in 2008.

 Kundoo established herself as an architect in Auroville in 1990 where she designed and built many buildings with "energy and water efficient infrastructure" adaptations.
 She worked here from middle of 1990 till 2002.

 Kundoo taught at Technische Universität Berlin and later at Technische Universität Darmstadt during 2005.
 She worked as Assistant Professor at Parsons The New School for Design, New York until 2011 then moving to Australia as a senior lecturer in the University of Queensland.
 In 2014, she returned to Europe and began working at the European School of Architecture and Technology at the Universidad Camilo José Cela in Madrid.
 Since 2024 she has been a Full Professor for Architecture and Design Methods at TU Berlin.